SiniNumminen/website/_pages/3-projects.md

 ## New Global of Aalto University 2015 – 2016

   I am a member of an [interdisciplinary innovation and action research network New Global](http://newglobal.aalto.fi){:target="_ blank"}.
 Through action research, experimentation, co-creation this network aims to foster the necessary capabilities for co-creating frugal and reverse innovations in global systems.
-New Global project funded my PhD research project during 2015 and 2016.

   {% imager New_Global_logo.png|left|60% %}